 - Try yoga, tai chi, karate, or jiu jitsu.

 Think of other things you like to do and just move!
 It is an easy way to have fun.

 Make physical activity a part of your daily life.
+It is an easy way to have fun.
 Be active with your friends or family members.
 It is easier and more fun when you ask someone to join you.

 How active should I be?

-If you have not been very active in the past, start slowly.
+Any amount of activity will help.
+Slowly work up to at least 60 minutes every day.
 Try a few minutes each day.
 Do not get upset if you cannot do a lot or if you get out of breath at first—keep moving.
-Any amount of activity will help.
-Slowly work up to at least 60 minutes everyday.
 You might find it fun to count your steps with a pedometer (step counter).
 Add a few more steps each day.
 Over time, work up to at least 10,000 steps a day.

 What should I do before being more active?

 Talk to your doctor about the types of physical activity that might work best for you.